 However, 56% of IT security professionals still manage their keys and certificates manually.
 This model is simply not sustainable.
 What organizations need is an orchestration platform that can secure and protect keys and certificates across the enterprise.
 Only then will organizations know how many certificates they have, where they are, and know they can confidently scale their encryption environment as fast as needed.

 The new Venafi Adaptable Application Driver makes it faster and easier to integrate any application or network device with our proven Trust Protection Platform.
 With automated protection for applications across their environment, organizations can finally bring order to key and certificate chaos.
 Not only will they have full visibility and control over all keys and certificates, their forensic security solutions and network infrastructure will also be able to operate more effectively and securely.

-Venafi has a long history of interoperability and an extensive partner community to support even the most diverse customer environments.
+Venafi has a long history of interoperability and an extensive technology ecosystem to support even the most diverse customer environments.
 And now we’ve made it even easier to bring real-time protection of certificates to any application that needs it.